Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Event-Chain Monte Carlo with translational flow

 It corresponds to the rejection rate of the equivalent infinitesimal lifted Metropolis scheme.
 When constructing ECMC as such infinitesimal limit, this choice seems natural \cite{Michel_2014} but (\ref{eq:min_rate}) further shows that it is indeed the minimal possible rate.

 Considering now the conditions on the event Markov kernel $Q$, we obtain by setting $\lambda$ to $\lambda_M$ in (\ref{eq:inv_gen_dev}),

-Thus, the kernel $Q$ can be set to any kernel which leave invariant, up to a \emph{flip}, the distribution $\langle \bm{\phi}_x(\bm{v}), \!-\!\nabla \ln\pi(\bm{x})\rangle_+\mu(\d\bm{v})$.
+Thus, the kernel $Q$ can be set to any kernel which leave invariant, up to a \emph{flip}, the distribution $\langle \bm{\phi}_x(\bm{v}), \nabla U(\bm{x})\rangle_+\mu(\d\bm{v})$.
 A valid explicit choice then is the direct sampling,

-which correctly sums up to $1$ thanks to the necessary flow symmetry (\ref{eq:mu_balance}) and does not depend on the norm of the local gradient $\nabla \ln\pi(\bm{x})$.
-Such kernel can be understood as a direct pick from the \emph{event} distribution ($\langle \bm{\phi}_x(\bm{v}), \!-\!\nabla \ln\pi(\bm{x})\rangle_+\mu(\d\bm{v})$) combined with some \emph{flip}.
-Such derivation is similar regarding the boundary condition (\ref{eq:inv_gen_dev-b}) and $Q^b$ can be chosen as $Q$ once updated the reference vector from $\!-\!\nabla\ln\pi(\bm{x})$ to $n(\bm{x},\bm{v})$.
+which correctly sums up to $1$ thanks to the necessary flow symmetry (\ref{eq:mu_balance}) and does not depend on the norm of the local gradient $\nabla U(\bm{x})$.
+Such kernel can be understood as a direct pick from the \emph{event} distribution ($\langle \bm{\phi}_x(\bm{v}), \nabla U(\bm{x})\rangle_+\mu(\d\bm{v})$) combined with some \emph{flip}.
+Such derivation is similar regarding the boundary condition (\ref{eq:inv_gen_dev-b}) and $Q^b$ can be chosen as $Q$ once updated the reference vector from $\nabla U(\bm{x})$ to $n(\bm{x},\bm{v})$.

-This type of kernel was already introduced in the Forward event-chain generalization \cite{Michel_2020} by explicitly assuming that $\bm{\phi}_x(\bm{v})\mu(\bm{v})$ is rotationally-invariant in order to derive (\ref{eq:mu_balance}).
-As the symmetry of probability flows around the gradient (\ref{eq:mu_balance}) actually is as necessary as the conservation condition itself, we show here that such direct sampling is always possible without further assumption.
-However, the advantage of imposing a rotationally-invariant property lies in an easier and general implementation of the kernel (\ref{eq:direct_pick}), as the dependence on $\bm{x}$ only impacts the decomposition of $\bm{v}$ into a parallel component along $\nabla\ln\pi(\bm{x})$, and an orthogonal one, whose values can be resampled independently from $\bm{x}$.
+This type of kernel was already introduced in the Forward Event-Chain generalization \cite{Michel_2020} by explicitly assuming that $\bm{\phi}_x(\bm{v})\mu(\bm{v})$ is rotationally-invariant in order to derive (\ref{eq:mu_balance}).
+We showed that the symmetry of probability flows around the gradient (\ref{eq:mu_balance}) actually is as necessary as the conservation condition itself.
+Therefore, this demonstrate that such direct sampling is always possible without further assumption.
+However, the advantage of imposing a rotationally-invariant property lies in an easier and general implementation of the kernel (\ref{eq:direct_pick}).
+Indeed, the dependence on $\bm{x}$ then only impacts the decomposition of $\bm{v}$ into a parallel component along $\nabla U(\bm{x})$, and an orthogonal one, whose values can be resampled independently from $\bm{x}$.
 More generally, restricting $\mu$ to some choice allowing to easily define the \emph{flip} mentioned earlier allows some explicit construction we now address. \\